-Every Sponsor who exercises their right as a U.S. Citizens in regards to petitioning a non-immigrant Alien to the U.S.A. with the said Visas K1/K3 often time do so unaware of the many pitfalls that lay ahead.
+Every Sponsor who exercises their right as a U.S. Citizens in regards to petitioning a non-immigrant Alien to the U.S.A. with the said Visas K1/K3 or Spouse often time do so unaware of the many pitfalls that lay ahead.

 We have created this section to shed much needed light on subjects that so many of our clients have needed to be instructed on, in order that their case would be more convincing to the USCIS.

 The information that we share here is intended to benefit both sponsor and beneficiary no matter if you are in the early stages of your relationship or you have already met each other and about to begin the visa process.

 ⇒ A Sponsor in this case is someone who is from the United States, and is the one who is bringing another person from another country to live in the USA.
 Also known as the Petitioner.

 ⇒ A Beneficiary is someone who is being invited from their country to live in the USA through the use of a K1 or K3 visa.
 Also known as an Alien Fiancée or Spouse.

 Tips about writing and sending hard copy letters to the Philippines.